nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 2.3 Select active diet plan

-Changes the current active diet plan to the newly specified plan.
+Change your current active diet plan to another one.
+It's okay to change your mind!

 **Command Format:** `plan_set p/ID`